Our Program

 Welcome to FWCD Athletics!

 Our goal is to offer quality programming for every student-athlete.
-In some programs, we will limit the number of teams we field, based on facility constraints, available competition, and other factors.
+In some programs, we will limit the number of teams we field based on facility constraints, available competitionand other factors.

-2025-26 Registration forms: MS registration | US registration | Sport Change Request
+2025-26 Registration forms: Middle School Registration | Upper School Registration | Sport Change Request

 Athletic Training